What is Medication-Assisted Treatment?

 Our Approach to MAT in Drug Rehab

 There is one significant distinction between the MAT services offered at Lighthouse Recovery Institute and those provided by other facilities or models of care.
 In some cases, patients are on long-term opioid replacement drugs, which can be habit-forming, as a part of MAT programs.
-We do not use these medications, as they can result in the development of a secondary addiction.
+We do not use these medications because they can result in the development of a secondary addiction.

-Medication-Assisted Treatment for us refers to the use of non-narcotic, non-addictive medicines that are approved and recommended for reducing cravings.
+Medication-Assisted treatment for us refers to the use of non-narcotic, non-addictive medicines that are approved and recommended for reducing cravings.
 Some of these medications will block the effects of alcohol and drugs, reducing the incentive to use in the first place.
-We have found that many patients benefit from the additional accountability provided by these types of medication.
+We have found that many patients benefit from the additional accountability provided from these types of medication.

 Our Comprehensive MAT Approach

 Early recovery and treatment can be a delicate time, during which any help with managing cravings can mean the difference between success and relapse.

 MAT is a method to ensure that patients have the best possible foundation for success by giving them time to stabilize without the added stress of cravings for drugs and alcohol.
 During this time, patients can learn coping skills for long-term relapse prevention to serve them throughout their recovery.

 Medications commonly used include Naltrexone and Vivitrol.
 Naltrexone is a once-daily non-narcotic that reduces opioid and alcohol cravings and prevents patients from experiencing any euphoric effect if they relapse.
 Vivitrol is a long-acting injectable form of naltrexone that can help prevent relapse and reduce cravings for up to a month.

 When combined with intensive psychotherapy, community support, and a daily recovery program, these medications can help individuals overcome many challenges.
 Integrating MAT provides an extra layer of accountability and support; allowing our patients to focus their energy on the vital work of addiction treatment and therapy.